jitenderanga/w25q32_spi_driver_netlink_sysfs/README.md

 # Files
 1) documentation  : Full Documentaion of the Device and driver working (Start from Here)
+2) User Manual    : Documentaion for user how NetLink is Being used by driver to access data
-2) node           : Device Node
+3) node           : Device Node
-3) spi.h          : Header File
+4) spi.h          : Header File
-4) spi.c          : Source File contain the Documented source
+5) spi.c          : Source File contain the Documented source
+6) spi_netlink.c  : Userspace program for reading and writing data
+7) lib_spi.c      : Wrapper Libray for Netlink which make user implementaion for user Easy
+8) lib_spi.h      : Header file for Library
+9) netlink.so     : Dynamic Linked Library for spi_netlink.c for Netlink

 Driver Stack:
 ----------------